Calum-Quinn/dai-lab-http-infrastructure/README.md

 To configure Traefik to use HTTPS, we first need to create a `traefik.yaml` file.
 This file configures:

-- The provider which is docker
+- The provider, which is docker
-- The dashboard enabled
+- The dashboard to be enabled
 - The entrypoints to use for the infrastructure

-## compose.yaml - A COMPLETER
+## compose.yaml

 The compose.yaml configures:

+- The reverse proxy image
+    - The image from traefik
+    - The local and external ports to use for accessing the image
+    - The volumes to be mounted
+    - The entrypoint for using HTTPS
+    - The usage of TLS
 - The static web server image
-    - The image to be built by docker compose
+    - The image to be built
+    - The host for which it will handle requests
-    - The local and external ports to use for accessing the image
+    - The port to which the load balancer should send data
+    - The entrypoint for using HTTPS
+    - The usage of TLS
+    - The amount to deploy
 - The API image
-    - The image name
     - The image to be built
+    - The host for which it will handle requests
+    - The port to which the load balancer should send data
+    - The usage of sticky sessions
-    - The local and external ports to use for accessing the image
+    - The cookies to use for sticky sessions
+    - The entrypoint for using HTTPS
+    - The usage of TLS
+    - The amount to deploy